grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 As you can see, we now get the crucial information required to make a confident classification of the source.

-By default, the Optical and Radio images of the source are pulled from the SDSS_ and FIRST_ cutout services, respectively.
+By default, the source's optical and Radio images are pulled from the SDSS_ and FIRST_ cutout services, respectively.
 These are provided free to the user as all that is required is the source's location (RA and Dec columns).
-Given that area of the sky has been sampled, the images will be provided.
+As long as that area of the sky has been sampled, the images will be provided.
 (If you do not have these columns or are not using an astronomical dataset, these images will not be shown)

 .. _SDSS: http://skyserver.sdss.org/dr16/en/help/docs/api.aspx#imgcutout
 .. _FIRST: https://third.ucllnl.org/cgi-bin/firstcutout